Blue Core Research

 The Strengths and Challenges of Database Security

 The biggest problem, though, is that most accounts have access to all the data.
 DBAs have access to everything because of their administrative privileges.
 The application account can access everything because the application needs it.
-Analysts and other database accounts might have more limited permissions, but many times, they also have access to most (if not all) of the data.
+Analysts and other accounts might have more limited permissions, but many times, they also have access to most (if not all) of the data.

 That creates a challenge because how we use databases does not align with the database security model.
 There is no way to limit DBA or application access, and those account for nearly all the database activity.